AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 ### Step 3: Configure Settings

-Now we add information for the Shibuya testnet in **truffle-config.js**.
+Next we add information for the Shibuya testnet in **truffle-config.js**.
-For the endpoint, take a look and use one of Shibuya endpoints provided [here](https://docs.astar.network/docs/quickstart/endpoints/).
+Use one of Shibuya endpoints provided [here](https://docs.astar.network/docs/quickstart/endpoints/) to fill in your endpoint provider.
+We use BlastAPI in the example below.

 ```jsx
 require('dotenv').config();